odenizddd/Transpiler/readme.md

 within the root of the project.
 IR code will be placed in '/path/to/output'.

-If you are into compiler/interpreter design, check out the links below to the resources I found very useful durin the making of this project.
+If you are into compiler/interpreter design, check out the links below to the resources I found very useful during the making of this project.

 TODO: Add links here.